lizhidan00/lizhidan00.github.io/_pages/notes.md

 author_profile: true
 ---

-This page is a collection of research or learning notes, sorted by alpha-beta order.
+This page is a collection of research or learning notes.

 ## Applied Algebraic
 This is the [lecture notes](../files/applied%20algebraic/notes-applied%20algebraic.pdf) on *CS7343 – Applied Algebraic, Fall 2023* in Shanghai Jiao Tong University.